GObject decorators

 WARNING

-The value is checked by reference, this is important if your property is an object type.
+The value is checked by reference, which is important if your property is an object type.

 const dict = obj.prop